-The concept of community sits at the heart of the philosophy of ESF Wu Kai Sha International Kindergarten.
-The school believes that working in partnership with families is key to providing a thriving environment where children can achieve and succeed.
+The concept of community sits at the heart of our philosophy at ESF Wu Kai Sha International Kindergarten.
+We believe that working in partnership with families is key to providing a thriving environment where children can achieve and succeed.

-“We believe that our school is more than a place where children receive an education,” explains Principal Christopher Coyle.
-“It’s a community in which children, families and others feel connected, share values and feel a sense of belonging.”
+Our school is more than a place where children receive an education, it’s a community in which children, families and others feel connected, share values and feel a sense of well-being and belonging.

-The school builds strong relationships between teachers, children and parents and uses these to support the children’s learning and experiences.
+As a school, we aim to build strong relationships between teachers, children and families and use these to support the children’s learning and experiences.

 The school follows the International Baccalaureate (IB) Primary Years Programme curriculum and its learning environment has been designed using concepts from the innovative Reggio Emilia approach to education, with natural materials emphasising the beauty of the world.
 Children make use of logs, stones, cones, shells and various other open-ended materials in their learning experiences.

-Having undergone refurbishment twice, the school added a garden and a new kitchen designed to be accessible to three to five year olds.
-Experiences in growing plants and cooking are fundamental to children understanding the world, as they enable children to develop a sense of interconnectedness with the environment, health and well-being.
+Having undergone refurbishment twice, we have added a garden and a new kitchen designed to be accessible to three to five year olds.
+We believe that experiences in growing plants and cooking are fundamental to children understanding the world, as they enable children to develop a sense of interconnectedness with the environment, health and well-being.

-The school also values inclusion and diversity and caters to children with a range of educational learning needs.
-“Students with additional learning needs can now get professional support in our dedicated therapy centre,” explains Christopher.
-“It has a range of specialised equipment to support children with sensory and language needs.”
+The school strongly values inclusion and diversity and we cater towards children with a range of additional learning needs.
+Children receive professional support in our dedicated therapy centre which has a range of specialised equipment to support children with sensory and language needs.

 A comprehensive range of after-school activities is available including language enrichment, playgroup sessions, drama, and sport.
-The school offers practical workshops to parents to help them better understand the school’s educational philosophy and learn more about child development.
-“Our parent workshops are very practical in nature, giving adults the opportunity to work with teachers and practice their own skills in raising young children,” Christopher says.
+We offer practical workshops to parents to help them better understand the school’s educational philosophy and learn more about child development.
+These workshops are very practical in nature, giving adults the opportunity to work with teachers and practice their own skills in raising young children.

-Young children can find it difficult to articulate their learning, says Christopher.
-To assist with communication and assessment and to support professional research, teaching staff have been developing pedagogical documentation, involving the reflective analysis of children’s work, which makes learning visible for the children, teachers and parents.
+To assist with communication and assessment and to support professional research, teaching staff develop pedagogical documentation, involving the reflective analysis of children’s work, which makes learning visible for the children, teachers and parents.
 We welcome you to view this documentation in school and on our website.